Friday, 16 December 2011

 Long Weekend

-I smoked pot all long, lazy weekend, lying on the couch for days, up the country at Mark & Luke's.
-All Day, like a jelly having been removed from its mould... wobble, wobble.
+I smoked pot all long, lazy weekend, lying on the couch for days, up the country.
+All day, like a jelly having been removed from its mould... wobble, wobble, wobble, I didn’t move much more than that, other than to grab at the mull mix and roll another.

-What else does one do on the Queen's birthday?
+Well, I mean I ask you, what else does one do on the Queen's Birthday long week end?
 I ask you?

 We left not long after, late afternoon.

-I think Mark found me too lazy (ha ha) and too stoned to cope with. (pot calling the kettle, but it is their house, of course)
+I think Mark found me too lazy (ha ha) and too stoned to cope with. (pot calling the kettle, but it is their house, of course, what can you do?)

 I even bought all the pot for the weekend and the cigarettes with which to roll my joints and still they weren’t happy.
 The deal was that Mark would give me half the money.
 So, right at the end, feeling a little bad about it all, I said,